Lalo-B/making-a-web-server/README.md

 When the ```allowHalfOpen``` flag is enabled, you are responsible for closing the connection, because ```socket.end()``` will no longer close the connection, but will only send EOF.
 Use ```socket.destroy()``` to close the socket manually.

-so a server is just a script that is listening for requests?
+so a server is just a script that is listening for requests? look into load balancer and types of db blob vs relational and system design stuff